J. B. S. Haldane: Population genetics

 Haldane was one of the three major figures to develop the mathematical theory of population genetics, along with Ronald Fisher and Sewall Wright.
 He thus played an important role in the modern evolutionary synthesis of the early 20th century.
 He re-established natural selection as the central mechanism of evolution by explaining it as a mathematical consequence of Mendelian inheritance.
 He wrote a series of ten papers, A Mathematical Theory of Natural and Artificial Selection, deriving expressions for the direction and rate of change of gene frequencies, and also analyzing the interaction of natural selection with mutation and migration.
-The series consists of ten papers published between 1924 and 1934 in journals such as Biological Reviews (part II), Mathematical Proceedings of the Cambridge Philosophical Society (parts I and from III to IX) and Genetics (part X).
-He gave a set of lectures based on this series at the University of Wales in 1931, and were summarised in a book, The Causes of Evolution in 1932.
+The series consists of ten papers published between 1924 and 1934 in journals such as Biological Reviews (part II), Mathematical Proceedings of the Cambridge Philosophical Society (parts I and from III to IX), and Genetics (part X).
+He gave a set of lectures based on this series at the University of Wales in 1931, and they were summarised in his book, The Causes of Evolution in 1932.

-His first paper on the series in 1924 specifically treats the rate of natural selection in peppered moth evolution.
-He predicted that environmental condition can favour the increase or decline of either the dominant (in this case the black or melanic forms) or the recessive (the grey or wild type) moths.
-For a sooty environment such as Manchester, where the phenomenon was discovered in 1848, he predicted that the dominant melanic moths will have fifty times more survival fitness than the typical grey ones.
+His first paper on the series in 1924 specifically deals with the rate of natural selection in peppered moth evolution.
+He predicted that environmental conditions can favour the increase or decline of either the dominant (in this case the black or melanic forms) or the recessive (the grey or wild type) moths.
+For a sooty environment such as Manchester, where the phenomenon was discovered in 1848, he predicted that the "fertility of the dominants must be 50% greater than that of the recessives".
 According to his estimate, assuming 1% dominant form in 1848 and about 99% in 1898, "48 generations are needed for the change [for the dominant to appear]...
 After only 13 generations the dominants would be in a majority."
-Such mathematical prediction was considered improbable for natural selection in nature.
-But it was subsequently proven by an elaborate experiment (named Kettlewell's experiment) performed by an Oxford zoologist Bernard Kettlewell between 1953 and 1958, and further by a Cambridge geneticists Michael Majerus in his experiments conducted between 2001 and 2007.
+Such mathematical prediction was considered improbable for natural selection in nature, but it was subsequently proven by an elaborate experiment (named Kettlewell's experiment) that was performed by an Oxford zoologist Bernard Kettlewell between 1953 and 1958.
+Haldane's prediction was proven further by a Cambridge geneticist Michael Majerus in his experiments conducted between 2001 and 2007.

 His contributions to statistical human genetics included: the first methods using maximum likelihood for the estimation of human linkage maps; pioneering methods for estimating human mutation rates; the first estimates of mutation rate in humans (2 × 10−5 mutations per gene per generation for the X-linked haemophilia gene); and the first notion that there is a "cost of natural selection".
-He was the first to estimate the rate of human mutation in his 1932 book The Causes of Evolution.
-At the John Innes Horticultural Institution, he developed the complicated linkage theory for polyploids; and extended the idea of gene/enzyme relationships with the biochemical and genetic study of plant pigments.
+He was the first to estimate the rate of human mutation in his 1932 book entitled The Causes of Evolution.
+At the John Innes Horticultural Institution, he developed the complicated linkage theory for polyploids; and extended the idea of gene-enzyme relationships with the biochemical and genetic study of plant pigments.